-Chantries were private chapels in which priests would be paid to pray for the souls of the departed.
-In most Northumberland churches they would be found in the transepts (the N and S offshoots of the nave that give many churches a cruciform (cross-shaped) plan).
+In most Northumberland churches chantries would be found in the transepts (the N and S offshoots of the nave that give many churches a cruciform (cross-shaped) plan).
 There are no transepts in St Andrew's, so the chantries were partitioned off from the main church in the aisles.
 Similar arrangements of side chapels are still a common feature of Catholic cathedrals and churches in continental Europe.
 Who the chantries were dedicated to is lost in history.
 The medieval Longwitton Chantry was in the North Aisle, and there was a second chantry at the end of the South aisle, where the 'lady chapel' now stands, but there are no records to tell us who that chantry was for or what it was called.
 Donnelly states that the design of the piscina in the Southern chantry suggests that it dates from the Black Death period (1347 to 1351) and it is therefore several centuries younger than the Longwitton Chantry.
-As well as Robert and William De Lisle who donated the lands to the Knights Templar to found the preceptory, a second possible name for the occupants of one of the coffins in the Longwitton chantry is Roger de Fawdon who refused to hand over church records after the abolition of the Knights and the arrest of those resident at Temple Thornton.
-Further research (particularly the records of Tynemouth and St Albans) could potentially identify who the occupants of the medieval chantries were.
+The most likely occupants of the Longwitton chantry were members of the Wotton family that gave Longwitton and Netherwitton their names.
+Canon MacLeod refers in his survey of the church to the LongWotton chantry, using the older name.
+Hodgson lists two members of the Wotton family that were perhaps the most likely occupants of the Longwitton chantry and the stone coffins by the porch: John and Robert de Wotton.
+These were Norman landholders and relatives of the de Merlay family that held Morpeth.
+For the Southern chantry we don't have a name but there are some possible candidates in the record.
+Robert and William De Lisle who donated lands to the Knights Templar in 1200, and Roger de Fawdon who refused to hand over church records after the abolition of the Knights and the arrest of those resident at Temple Thornton in 1308.
+But, this is pure speculation and we will probably never know the identities of either chantry for sure.